stackblitz/docs/docs/guides/user-guide/general-faqs.md

 ## Classic Editor (WebContainer projects)

-### What is the Classic Editor for WebContainer projects?
+### What is the Classic Editor for WebContainers projects?

 Different projects that use the Classic Editor utilize WebContainers technology to run.
 As the original StackBlitz UI, the Classic Editor has a file tree, an npm package manager, and a light dev server and preview pane that allows you to see your app as you code.